Kastle–Meyer test

 The Kastle–Meyer test is a presumptive blood test, first described in 1903, in which the chemical indicator phenolphthalein is used to detect the possible presence of hemoglobin.
-It relies on the peroxidase-like activity of hemoglobin in blood to catalyze the oxidation of phenolphthalin (the colorless reduced form of phenolphthalein) into phenolphthalein, which is visible as a bright pink color.
+It relies on the peroxidase-like activity of hemoglobin in blood to catalyze the oxidation of phenolphthalein (the colorless reduced form of phenolphthalein) into phenolphthalein, which is visible as a bright pink color.
 The Kastle–Meyer test is a form of catalytic blood test, one of the two main classes of forensic tests commonly employed by crime labs in the chemical identification of blood.
 The other class of tests used for this purpose are microcrystal tests, such as the Teichmann crystal test and the Takayama crystal test.

 The test was named after the American agricultural chemist, Joseph Hoeing Kastle (1864–1916), who in 1901, invented and tested the crude blood test, and the German physician and chemist, Erich Meyer (1874–1927), who modified the test in 1903.